MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/pidlidappointmentendwhole-canonical-property.md

 This property corresponds to the **dispidApptEndWhole** property of the appointment in the Microsoft Office Outlook object model.

-This specifies the end date and time for the event; it must be in Coordinated Universal Time (UTC) and must be greater than the value of the **dispidApptStartWhole** ( [PidLidAppointmentStartWhole](pidlidappointmentstartwhole-canonical-property.md)) property.
+This specifies the end date and time for the event; it must be in Coordinated Universal Time (UTC) and must be greater than the value of the **dispidApptStartWhole** ([PidLidAppointmentStartWhole](pidlidappointmentstartwhole-canonical-property.md)) property.
 For a recurring series, the **dispidApptEndWhole** property is the end date and time of the first instance according to the recurrence pattern.

-## Related Resources
+## Related resources

-### Protocol Specifications
+### Protocol specifications

 [[MS-OXPROPS]](http://msdn.microsoft.com/library/f6ab1613-aefe-447d-a49c-18217230b148%28Office.15%29.aspx)